• Skip to main content

 The story is about a nurse in Boston who obtained a prescription for naloxone.

-She obtained the prescription to help other people, never realizing that her compassion would negatively affect her own life insurance efforts.
+She obtained the prescription to help others, never realizing that her compassion would negatively affect her life insurance efforts.

 This article has generated a firestorm, prompting responses from a senator, insurance commissioners, and the public.